 MEDICARE - A federal health insurance program for people who are 65 or older, people with disabilities, or those with end-stage kidney disease.
 Medicare eligibility is not based on income, and basic coverage is the same in each state.

-MEMBER – A person enrolled in and receiving health care coverage through UnitedHealthcare Community Plan for Healthy Options or Basic Health, Basic Health Plus, or the Maternity Benefits Program.
+MEMBER – A person enrolled in and receiving health care coverage through UnitedHealthcare Community Plan for Washington Apple Health.

 OUTPATIENT – A nonhospitalized patient receiving covered services away from a hospital, such as in a physician’s office or the patient’s own home, or in a hospital outpatient or hospital emergency department or surgical center.